cjsauer/brand-flakes/README.md

 # Syncing between devices

 User actions are sent *in real time* to a separate server using the DDP protocol (Meteor) using any kind of user id as the key.
-This way, actions taken on the desktop version of the website will be reflected when the same user visits the site on mobile.
-Following actions taken on the mobile version of the site are then tracked in the same way.
+This way, actions taken on the desktop version of the website will be reflected when the same user visits the site on mobile, or any other device.
+Following actions taken on the mobile version of the site are then tracked in the same way, given that the user is logged in or identified in some way.